A Sample of successful projects cofferdams

 PCI was the General Contractor on the IDOT US-30 Bridge project.
-In order to construct the bridge stems, PCI and Ground Improvement Engineering (GIE) designed a cofferdam system consisting of interlocking sheet piles.
+In order to construct the bridge stems, PCI installed a cofferdam system designed by Ground Improvement Engineering (GIE) consisting of interlocking sheet piles.
 The cofferdams allowed for the construction below the adjacent stream level.
 PCI constructed the 4-span, 458 ft by 40 ft pretensioned, prestressed concrete bridge for the future four-lane highway expansion.
 PCI also performed the stream reshaping work.

 McCollister Blvd. over Iowa River

 PCI self-performed the grading and bridge work for the new McCollister Bridge.
 The bridge was a 3-span prestressed concrete beam bridge and was 393 ft long by 57.5 ft wide.
 The substructure was overbuilt to accommodate the future four-lane expansion of McCollister Blvd.
 PCI installed sheet piles to build a cofferdam in the river to construct the bridge piers.
-The interior struts were floated to the cofferdam on barges and (52) steel H-piles were driven within the cofferdam to provide foundation support for the bridge.
-PCI floated center span beams across the Iowa River on a barge and tug setup.
-PCI placed (24) 130 foot long Prestressed Concrete Beams over the Iowa River.
 PCI placed the 800 cubic yard bridge deck in 10 hours using two concrete pump trucks.
 PCI’s contract with the city was in excess of $6 million dollars and was intended to take 200 working days.
 The contract was completed ahead of schedule with minimal extra work orders.